Austin K. Doyle: Biography

-Doyle was born in Port Richmond, Staten Island, New York and then moved to Pensacola, Florida when he spent about twenty years.
-In 1919, he attended Naval Academy at Annapolis where he did his graduation.
-He then joined the United States Navy Department for 41 years.
-President of United States conferred numerous military decorations upon him for his contribution to the US during World War II.
-In 1945 and 1946, he was awarded two Navy Cross awards and later, in the same year, government conferred two Legion of Merit military awards upon Doyle in recognition of his duty as commanding officer of an escort carrier in May 1943.
+The President of United States conferred numerous military decorations upon him for his contribution to the US during World War II.
+In 1944, Doyle was conferred the Legion of Merit in recognition of his duty as commanding officer of Nassau.
+In 1945 and 1946, he was awarded two Navy Cross awards for bravery in combat as commanding officer of Hornet and later, in the same year, the government conferred a second award of the Legion of Merit upon Doyle in recognition of his duty as commanding officer of Hornet.